-- Maximum dimensions of artwork: 22” x 28” (the size of a poster board) (Please note we will not have any electrical outlets available to us for any of the works)
+- Maximum dimensions of artwork: 22” x 28”.
+Please note we will not have any electrical outlets available to us for any of the artwork.

 Here is how it works:

-2. You are responsible for seeing that the artwork gets delivered to the conference.
+2. You are responsible for ensuring that the artwork gets delivered to the conference.
 Options include the following:

-3. The LACOE Expanded Learning Technical Assistance Unit will transport all artwork from our office to Palm Springs, CA. Please note we are unable to bring artwork back to LA after the conference.
+3. The LACOE Expanded Learning Technical Assistance Unit will transport all artwork from their office to Palm Springs, CA. Please note we are unable to bring artwork back to LA after the conference.